 Additionally, Vance Joy marks the first time that an artist reached the #1 position without first releasing an albumm with 'Riptide' coming from Vance Joy's debut EP 'God Loves You When You're Dancing'.
 Vance Joy is one of the few #1 placegetters to be a solo performer.
-In addition to his appearence, Denis Leary (1993), Alex Lloyd (2001), Bernard Fanning (2005), and Chet Faker (2013) also topped the chart as a solo performer.
+In addition to his appearence, Denis Leary (1993), Alex Lloyd (2001), Bernard Fanning (2005), Chet Faker (2013), and Kendrick Lamar (2017) also topped the chart as a solo performer.

 The 2013 countdown is one of three countdowns to feature two versions of the same song.
 Daft Punk's 'Get Lucky' was voted into the #3 position, while the cover by San Cisco reached #39.
 This happened previously in 1998 when Something For Kate charted with their cover of Jebediah's 'Harpoon', and again in 2004 when Scissor Sisters charted with their cover of Franz Ferdinand's winning track 'Take Me Out'.
 This had also happened in the 1989 All Time countdown when Art Of Noise charted with their cover of Prince's 'Kiss'.